zilishen/documentation/content/nms/nim/about/templates/config-templates.md

 ## Template submission

-Template submission involves applying a template-generated configuration to a chosen target in the NGINX environment.
-This process starts with selecting a template, either a base template for a new setup and/or an augment template for updates.
-Augment templates can be used in combination with the base template to add new features or segments when generating configurations, or to update an existing configuration.
-Then, you fill in the needed parameters and deploy the configuration to your target.
+Template submission involves applying a set of configurations (derived from base and/or augment templates) to a target.
+This action takes the parameters defined in the templates, generates the final NGINX configuration, and deploys it to the specified target.
 Template submission effectively bridges the gap between configuration design and operational use.

 Key aspects of template submission include:

-- **Snapshot creation**: When a template is submitted, a snapshot of the template and the provided parameters is saved.
-This helps keep a record of what was submitted and makes it easy to review and make changes in the future if needed.

-- **Target application**: Users can choose where the generated configuration will take effect--on an individual NGINX instance, an instance group, or a staged config.

-- **Flexibility and control**: Users can create new configurations with base templates or they can add additional functionalities or segments with augment templates.
+- **Snapshots**: Snapshots are created when templates are submitted.
+Snapshots capture the state of the template and its inputs at the time of submission.
+This includes all the settings, parameters, and the structure defined in both base and augment templates.
+By creating a snapshot, NGINX Instance Manager preserves a record of the exact configuration applied to a target at a specific point in time.
+This is crucial for auditing purposes, rollback scenarios, and understanding the evolution of a server's configuration.

+- **Target application**: When submitting a template, it's important to specify the target accurately.
+The target is the NGINX instance, instance group, or staged config where the generated configuration will be applied.
+Misidentifying the target can lead to configurations being deployed to unintended environments, potentially causing disruptions.